Formerly — The Old Dyssean

 found that they owed the hotel in which we were staying

-I had taken quite a big contingency fund from school
+Fortunately I had taken quite a big contingency fund

-and managed to set up things as they were supposed
+from school and managed to set up things as they

-the day supporting the local brewing industry, was
+spent the day supporting the local brewing industry,

-arrested at the coach station and carted off.
-We had
+was arrested at the coach station and carted off.

 It was on this trip that the worst accident to any

-that happened whilst skiing.
-One of the girls was running
+anything that happened whilst skiing.
+One of the

-down a tree lined street in Edinburgh, turned round
+girls was running down a tree lined street in Edinburgh,

 Kemp from my memory wm)